bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Transform propagation is one of the core systems of any game engine.
 If you move a parent entity, you expect its children to move in worldspace.
 Bevy's transform propagation system happens to be one of the largest bottlenecks for multiple systems: rendering, UI, physics, animation, etc. cannot run until it's complete.
 It's imperative that transform propagation is fast to avoid blocking all of these systems.
 In **Bevy 0.9** and before, transform propagation has always been single-threaded and always requires a full hierarchy traversal.
 As worlds got larger, so did the time spent in this key bottleneck.
 In **Bevy 0.10**, transform propagation leverages the structure of a well-formed hierarchy to fully run over multiple threads.
 The full performance benefits entirely depend on how the hierarchy is structured and how many CPU cores are available.
 In our testing, this has made transform propagation in our `many_foxes` benchmark **4 times faster** on our testing hardware.

 If transform propagation can be parallelized, so can forward kinematics for animation.
 We leveraged the same guaranteed structure of well formed hierarchies to fully parallelize playing skeletal animations.
 We also enabled a basic entity-path cache lookup to reduce the extra lookups the system was doing.
-All together, we were able to make the animation player system on the same `many_foxes` benchmark **10 times faster**.
+Altogether, we were able to make the animation player system on the same `many_foxes` benchmark **10 times faster**.

 Combined with all of the other optimizations seen in this release, our tests on the `many_foxes` benchmark has sped up from ~10ms per frame (~100 FPS) to ~2.3ms per frame (~434 FPS), a near 5x speedup!